 This post is about Dorothy Herger, a retired art teacher who lives in Vallejo.
 It is about her life, the art she has made, and the art she has collected.

 Quirky Berkeley All-Star Doug Heine suggested/insisted that I meet Dorothy, who was his art teacher in high school.
 Heine was not wrong with his instincts.
 Herger is the very essence of Quirky Berkeley, if we ignore for the moment the fact that she does not live in Berkeley.
 Heine’s introduction and our holiday field trip rule give her an admission pass to Quirky Berkeley.

 Dorothy Herger was born on September 20, 1924 in San Francisco.
 She was raised in Vallejo, living on Georgia Street.
 Her father worked at Mare Island.
-She attended San Jose State from 1943-1946, and then taught art, lettering, and calligraphy for the Vallejo Unified School District for 37 years.
+She attended San Jose State from 1943-1946, and then taught art history, design and ceramics or the Vallejo Unified School District for 37 years.

 This is her view – sun, light, water, Vallejo.

 As a little girl, Dorothy learned from her mother how to draw a bird with a single line.
 She made paper dolls, drawing in intense details.
 Art was her world.

 She studied at the Oakland School of Arts and crafts.